-The High Risk Breast Clinic at Community Hospital's Women's Diagnostic Center offers peace of mind for women at increased risk for breast cancer.
+The High Risk Breast Clinic at Community Healthcare System's Women's Diagnostic Center offers peace of mind for women at increased risk for breast cancer.
 The clinic is staffed by experts in the field who provide individualized recommendations for prevention and surveillance to patients at increased risk.
 If your risk of developing breast cancer is greater than normal, we can help.
 With individual assessments, recommendations for prevention and the most advanced innovative breast care, we meet all your needs close to home.

 Services including a clinical breast exam by a certified nurse practitioner, education about breast self-exams, screening tests, education about breast cancer risk, a personalized surveillance plan, and prevention strategies are offered.
 The Clinic staff helps coordinate scheduling and pre-authorization of diagnostic imaging studies, and provides referrals to resources and support, such as genetic or psychological counseling; nutrition experts; and research studies.